Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Simulation studies

 We compare the proposed estimator with three types of baseline methods.
 All these methods are developed by assuming no unmeasured confounders.
 The first one is the direct estimator, computed based on an estimated Q-function, $\widehat{\eta}_{\textrm{REG}} = N^{-1}\sum_{i=1}^N \widehat{Q}(S_{i, 0}, \pi(S_{i, 0}))$ (denoted by REG).
 In our implementation, we compute $\widehat{Q}$ via the fitted Q-evaluation algorithm.
 The second one is the marginal importance sampling (MIS) estimator \citep{liu2018breaking}.
 To implement this method, the marginal sampling ratio is estimated by assuming no unmeasured confounders exist and is different from the proposed estimator for $\omega^{\pi}$.
 The third one is the DRL estimator that combines the first two estimators for value evaluation.
 None of these methods uses the mediator.
 For fair comparison, we also include the mediator in the state to construct the value estimates.
 Denote the resulting three estimators by REG-M, MIS-M and DRL-M, respectively.
-We further estimate their variances based on the sampling variance formula (see Section \ref{sec:moreexp} for details) and construct the associated confidence interval.
+We further estimate their variances based on the sampling variance formula (see Appendix \ref{sec:moreexp} for details) and construct the associated confidence interval.
 The proposed estimator is denoted by COPE, short for confounded off-policy interval estimation. {The linear basis function models $\widehat{p}_a^*$, $\widehat{p}_m$, $\widehat{Q}^\pi$, $\widehat{\omega}^\pi$ employ randomly generated Fourier features based on the \proglang{Python} \code{RBFsampler} function.
-We find that the performance of the value estimator is not overly sensitive to the number of basis functions (see Section \ref{sec:moreexp} for details).} Let $\eta^\pi$ be the ground truth and $\widehat{\eta}^\pi$ be a given OPE estimator, we define logBias as $\mathbb{E} (\log_{10} |\widehat{\eta}^\pi - \eta^\pi|)$ and logMSE as $\mathbb{E} (\log_{10}(\widehat{\eta}^\pi - \eta^\pi)^2)$, where the expectation $\mathbb{E}(\cdot)$ is approximated by Monte Carlo simulations.
-We also calculate the standard deviation of these metrics in 400 replications and report the confidence intervals for these metrics in Figure~\ref{fig:savemodel}.
-We also report the empirical coverage probabilities of all the confidence intervals for the target policy's value in Figures~\ref{fig:savemodel} and \ref{fig:savemodel-one-dimension} (see Section \ref{sec:moreexp}).
+We find that the performance of the value estimator is not overly sensitive to the number of basis functions (see Appendix \ref{sec:moreexp} for details).} Let $\eta^\pi$ be the ground truth and $\widehat{\eta}^\pi$ be a given OPE estimator, we define logBias as $ \log_{10} (|\mathbb{E}\widehat{\eta}^\pi - \eta^\pi|)$ and logMSE as $ \log_{10}\{\mathbb{E}(\widehat{\eta}^\pi - \eta^\pi)^2\}$, where the expectation $\mathbb{E}(\cdot)$ is approximated by Monte Carlo simulations.
+We report these metrics, as well as the empirical coverage probabilities of all the confidence intervals for the target policy's value in Figures~\ref{fig:savemodel} and \ref{fig:savemodel-one-dimension} (see Appendix \ref{sec:moreexp} in the supplementary article).
+We also calculate the standard deviation of these metrics in 400 replications and report them in Appendix \ref{sec:moreexp}.